sportsdunia logo

 Mikel Arteta (Image Credit: X / @Arsenal)

-Just like Atletico have regained their status as contenders in La Liga and UCL under Diego Simeone, Arsenal have also regained their status as contenders in the Premier League and UCL under Mikel Arteta.
+Just like Atletico have regained their status as contenders in La Liga and UCL under Diego Simeone, London-based club Arsenal have also regained their status as contenders in the Premier League and UCL under Mikel Arteta.
 Arsenal is the only team, alongside Liverpool, to give a tough challenge to the dominant Manchester City in the Premier League.
 Mikel Arteta’s £15.6 million salary places him third, driven by Arsenal’s Premier League financial power and his recent contract extension to 2027, ensuring stability.

 Current ClubTenureAnnual SalaryTotal Contract Worth